nextcloud/providers/README.md

 * Use English for your description
 * Don't abuse the nextcloud trademark (you can't use our logo unless you have obtained permission to do so, see [nextcloud.com/trademarks/](https://nextcloud.com/trademarks/).

-Somebody will review and approve, or tell you what to fix.
+Somebody will review and approve, or tell you what to fix. *Note that that somebody can be a community volunteer.
+Nobody should ever ask you for access to your services or servers in any way - as that is not relevant for checking if you follow our trademark guidelines...*